Kinematics and metallicity of the dwarf spheroidal galaxy Andromeda XVIII: Methods

 With $T_{\rm eff}$ and $\log g$ fixed to their photometric values, we used $\chi^2$ minimization to fit each observed spectrum to the interpolated grid of synthetic spectra.
 For continuum normalization during the fit, we used third-order B spline interpolation.
 We began with an initial continuum that was iteratively refined for specific regions of spectra \citep{kir08}.
 The breakpoint spacing was chosen to be 100 pixels in order to avoid overfitting.
 We used {\rm 5$\sigma$} and {\rm 3$\sigma$} clipping for the initial and refined continua, respectively.
 The best-fitting values of \feh\ and \alphafe\ comprise our measurements of those parameters for each star.

-[$\alpha$/Fe] abundances were calculated from a simultaneous fit to Mg, Si, Ca, and Ti wavelength masks, following \citeposs{kir08} procedure.
+[$\alpha$/Fe] abundances were calculated from a simultaneous fit to Mg, Si, Ca, and Ti wavelength masks, following the procedure of \citet{kir08}.
 We do not report abundances of individual $\alpha$ elements.
-Generally low S/N (e.g., more than half of estimated members have ${\rm S/N}<15$; see Figure {\ref{fig:abunds}}) would result in large errors for these individual abundances.
+Generally low S/N (e.g., more than half of estimated members have ${\rm S/N}<15$) would result in large errors for these individual abundances.